 Skip to content

-Halton Region assures public that Joshua Creek is cancer-free
+Halton Region assures public of low Joshua Creek cancer rates

 Preliminary findings show cancer rates in Joshua Creek are lower than regional and provincial averages